What is Yellow Fever

-A disease found in tropical and subtropical areas of Africa and South America, yellow fever is a viral infection spread by mosquitoes; it can result in illness and even death.
-The name “yellow fever” derives from a complication of the disease where the skin turns yellow - this is also known as jaundice.
+Yellow fever is a potentially fatal viral infection spread by several species of mosquitoes that inhabit either jungle, savannah or urban areas.
+The name ‘yellow fever’ derives from a complication of the disease where the skin turns yellow - this is also known as jaundice.

 What are the symptoms?

-It can take several days before symptoms appear, usually within 3 to 6 days.
+It can take several days before symptoms appear, usually within 3 to 6 days of the bite of an infected mosquito.
 The initial symptoms include sudden onset of fever, chills, severe headache, back pain, nausea, vomiting, fatigue and an overall feeling of weakness.
-While some people will get better after this stage, about 15% of those infected will enter the “toxic” stage which can lead to death in up to 20 -50% of those who develop the severe illness.
-Symptoms in this stage include high fever, visible bleeding, jaundice and kidney and liver failure; death is due to multi-organ failure.
+While some people will get better after this stage, about 15% of those infected will enter the ‘toxic’ stage which can lead to death in up to 20 -50% of those who develop the severe illness.
+Symptoms in this stage include high fever, visible bleeding, jaundice and kidney and liver failure; death results from multi-organ failure.